-Transcript of speech delivered by DPM Teo Chee Hean at the Singapore Federation of Chinese Clan Associations 16th Council investiture ceremony on 7 October 2018.
+Speech by DPM and Coordinating Minister for National Security, Teo Chee Hean, at the Singapore Federation of Chinese Clan Associations 16th Council investiture ceremony on 7 October 2018.

 然而，宗乡总会还是能成为我们的重要桥梁。我想提出三个建议：第一，人民之间的桥梁; 第二，新旧之间的桥梁; 和第三，国家之间的桥梁。